 Rick’s answer: You’re right, Carla.
 There is no option on the “Edit Post” screen for changing the post’s author name.
 But it can be done, and it’s actually relatively easy.
-In fact, you can change the author for several posts at once!
+In fact, you can change the author for multiple posts at once!

 Follow the steps below to change the author name on your older posts:

 1 – Log into your WordPress Dashboard using the username and password for your Administrator account (only accounts with Administrator privileges can change post author names).

 2 – Click the Posts link on the Dashboard menu.

 3 – Type the Author name that you want to change into the search box in the top-right corner of the window, then click Search Posts.
 You should now see a list of all the posts that were written using your Administrator account.